PixarV/terraform-provider-r4/website/docs/d/ebs_snapshot_ids.html.markdown

 # Data Source: aws_ebs_snapshot_ids

-Use this data source to get a list of EBS Snapshot IDs matching the specified criteria.
+Use this data source to get a list of EBS snapshot IDs matching the specified criteria.

 ## Example Usage